 You Deserve Rest After Giving Birth

-Labor is quite a ride.
-It can be long and hard or short and hard, but however it happens, giving birth is hard work.
+Labor and birth take a tremendous amount of physical and emotional energy.
+Whether your labor is long or short, vaginal or by C-section, it is normal to feel exhausted afterward.
 Once your baby has arrived, it’s almost guaranteed that you will be hungry, tired, and worn out.
 Even after a C-section, you won’t feel 100% like yourself because of all the medication in your system.
 You just went through major surgery and gave birth to a baby!

 Again, you just had a baby!
 Take this time for you and your partner to bond with your new baby.
 It’s a huge moment, which brings me to my next point.